pranitastudent/Guju-FODMAP-CookBook/README.md

 <li> iPad Pro </li>
 </ul>

-<p> On mobile devices elements are stacked on top of each other as expected accordingly to the grid system </p>
+<p> On mobile devices elements are stacked on top of each other as expected accordingly to the grid system.</p>

 ## Deployment

 ### IDE

-<p> Code was written in Visual Studio Code </p>
+<p> Code was written in Visual Studio Code. </p>

 ### Git and GitHub